enfrte/kuku/README.md

 kuku is a language learning and practice app that empowers individuals to create custom content.

-kuku means cuckoo in [pandunia](https://pandunia.info).

-Demo of the student area: https://codinginthecold.alwaysdata.net/kuku/
+Screenshots of the sudent area: https://imgur.com/a/Oj74iwv

 ## Technology stack